 Policy on School of Engineering courses: This option is open only to students with declared majors in the Department of Physics.
 They may seek prior permission of the director of undergraduate studies to take advanced electives in the School of Engineering and apply them to the major.
 This is reviewed on a case-by-case basis.
 These courses count against each student’s 16-point allowance in the other divisions of NYU and cannot be applied to the 64 point UA residency requirement.

 Minor in Physics

-Consists of the following four courses plus one of the courses listed under the minor in astronomy (all completed with a grade of C or better):
+Consists of four courses from the following list, or three of the following and one of the courses listed under the minor in astronomy (all completed with a grade of C or better):

 - General Physics I (PHYS-UA 11)